 With OODA loops now tightening to knots beyond human involvement, streaming data management, algorithm training, and software design become all-important safeties and triggers for auto-firing our own digital magazine.
-Fortunately, K8s allows us to isolate safety-critical functions from mission-critical - making when, where, and how we use AI an operational choice unlimited by design.
+Fortunately, K8s allows us to isolate safetycritical functions from mission-critical - making when, where, and how we use AI an operational choice unlimited by design.
 But to keep our digital magazine full, we must understand - and keep up with - these rapidly-evolving software technologies.
-We can get everything right in the base layers of the tech stack - cloudOne and platformOne - and still fail to get useable data, code, analytics, and AI to the edge - where it matters - if (i) our software development and deployment environments are not container-native now, and whatever comes after it in future; (ii)
+We can get everything right in the base layers of the tech stack - cloudOne, platformOne, and dataOne - and still fail to get code, analytics, and AI to the edge - where it matters - if (i) our development and deployment environment is not container-native now (and whatever comes after it in future); and (ii) our design philosophy is not scalable, enterprise-wide services rather than stovepipes.
+Once they are, applying good DevSecOps principles - and innovating towards DevOps - will warp software-enabled "Kung Fu" right into our warfighters' hands.